tom-smith-okta/okta-api-center/gateways/swag/readme.md

 1. End-users will be able to authenticate against Okta and receive an access token (via the app)
 2. End-users will have different scopes in their access token, depending on their group assignments
 3. The application will send the access token to the Software AG Gateway
-4. Software AG will check the validity of the access token locally
+4. Software AG will check the structural validity and signature of the access token locally
-5. If the token and scopes are valid, Software AG will send the request on to the API
+5. If the token is valid, Software AG will send the request on to the API
+6. The API must also check the token for validity, and determine whether it has the appropriate scopes for the requested endpoint
-6. The API will send the data payload to the gateway, which will send it on to the application
+7. The API will send the data payload to the gateway, which will send it on to the application

+Please note that step 6 is not actually shown in the code or in the demo, but it's something that should be applied in production.

 ## Prerequisites for integrating Okta + Software AG API Gateway